fpcoutinho/sanhaua/README.md

 import 'sanhaua/dist/style.css'
 ```

-If you have a bundler like [Vite](https://vitejs.dev), you can also use our design system tokens for your application.
+If you have a bundler like [Vite](https://vitejs.dev), you can also use our design system tokens on your application.
 Just install [Sass](https://sass-lang.com/).
 You should be able to import all tokens and properties into your own project this way:

 ```js